We would like to advise all staff members that offer stage of Mobility through Phase 1A Scheme is now live.

 The Mobility scheme is being developed for the Civil Service on a phased basis:

-- Phase 1B will be for the general Civil Service grades of CO and EO for mobility within the zone of Dublin.
-Anticipated launch mid-2018.
+- Phase 1B will include the general Civil Service grades of CO and EO for mobility within the zone of Dublin.
+It is envisaged that Phase 1B will be launched following a full analysis of the outcomes from Phase 1A of the scheme.

-- Phase 2 will be for the general Civil Service grades of HEO, AO and AP.
-Anticipated launch end-2018.
+- Phase 2 will include the general Civil Service grades of HEO, AO and AP.
+This phase will be developed following the launch of Phase 1B.

 Equivalent Professional and Technical grades are not covered under early phases of the scheme and consideration will be given to mobility for these grades at a later date.